Hipgnosis forecasts higher streaming earnings after strong year

-July 5 (Reuters) - Hipgnosis Songs Fund (SONG.L), the owner of the rights to artists including Neil Young and Shakira, raised its dividend on Monday and said it expects higher streaming earnings in the future as the pandemic sped up the move to online listening.
+(Reuters) - Hipgnosis Songs Fund, the owner of the rights to artists including Neil Young and Shakira, raised its dividend on Monday and said it expects higher streaming earnings in the future as the pandemic sped up the move to online listening.

 The company, which earns royalties every time a song it owns is streamed, said annual pretax profit rose 7% to $44.5 million and net asset value jumped 11.3% to $1.68 per share.